 Tesla spent 3 days testing the HV systems, I guess the computer isn’t clever enough to isolate the fault very well, finally they opened the battery pack- to find water ingress.
 Some early cars have seen this due to the aircon draining it’s condensate water onto the fuse cover at the top of the pack; not the best design feature.
 Others have noted corrosion to the steel screws holding the pack lid on, I don’t know if this happened to ours.

-So we’re waiting on a replacement battery, which is expected to take until 2023.
+So we’re waiting on a replacement battery from the Gigafactory.
 In the meantime we’ve swapped the MX for another MS with a half decent range.
 It at least has free supercharging!